 You have quite a few options when it comes to ecommerce platforms — like Magento, Shopify, or a plugin like WooCommerce with WordPress — to run your ecommerce website.
 And there are certainly benefits and disadvantages between the different ecommerce products out there.

-- Responsive design: Whether it’s being viewed on a desktop, mobile app, or other mobile devices, the ecommerce platform should offer a consistent experience.
+Responsive design: Whether it’s being viewed on a desktop, mobile app, or other mobile devices, the ecommerce platform should offer a consistent experience.

-- Product management: Every part of the workflow of adding, editing, and keeping track of inventory should be simple to accomplish.
+Product management: Every part of the workflow of adding, editing, and keeping track of inventory should be simple to accomplish.
 You should also be able to offer multiple versions of a product, as well promotional or sale pricing when needed.

-- Content management system (CMS): You need a CMS for updating and editing dynamic content like blogs and news, as well as other reappearing blocks of content in a design.
+Content management system (CMS): You need a CMS for updating and editing dynamic content like blogs and news, as well as other reappearing blocks of content in a design.
 Having a CMS can go far in keeping your website updated with new content supporting the products you sell.
+Shopping cart: Be able to customize and style a shopping cart so that it fits seamlessly into the shopping experience.

 We’re fans of content-first design.
 Building a website with real content, rather than filler, makes for a better representation of the end product earlier in the process.
 Working backward and integrating the visuals, text, and other elements later in the process can complicate things.